Skip to content

 iX BMW side

-Let’s just ignore that front end for a minute (which I understand is nearly impossible).
+Let’s ignore that front end for a minute (which I understand is nearly impossible).
 If you look at only the back end, the car is fine.
 Fine, I say.
-Not extraordinary, not interesting, not cool, but fine.
+Not extraordinary, not interesting, not remarkable, but fine.
 Fine is not acceptable for the fellas that gave us this masterpiece:

 iX front end BMW

-I’m just imaging the PR meeting.
+I’m just imagining the PR meeting.
 The conversation probably went like this:

 “How shall we photograph ze front end?”
 Hans says, baffled.